 Academic Petition Process

 If you experienced an emergency situation which affected your ability to withdraw before the deadline date or your ability to finish course requirements, you may ask the Academic Petitions Committee to consider your circumstances.
-You must file a petition in the Office of the Assistant Provost as soon as possible, but no later than two years following the term when the grade was recorded.
-The college strictly adheres to this policy and exceptions are not made.
+You must file a petition through the Office of the Assistant Provost as soon as possible, but no later than two years following the term when the grade was recorded.
 Please note that this process can only be used to change a grade of F or Z to a grade of W.

 Examples of emergency situations which might support your petition are: